jstockwin/py-pdf-parser/docs/source/examples/more_tables.rst

 The next table does not have any row with no empty cells, and as such we must use :meth:`~py_pdf_parser.tables.extract_table`.
 There is no ``allow_gaps`` parameter for this method, since if you don't want to allow gaps you should be using :meth:`~py_pdf_parser.tables.extract_simple_table` instead.

-Whilst the below may seem easier than working out the reference element in the above example, please note that is will be computationally slower.
+Whilst the below may seem easier than working out the reference element in the above example, please note that it will be computationally slower.

 .. code-block:: python